iamjoshk/discogs_sync/README.md

 - Wantlist count sensor
 - Collection value sensors (minimum, median, maximum)
 - Random record sensor with details and artwork
-- Configurable folder selection for random record
+- Configurable folder selection for the random record
 - User lists sensor with list details in attributes
 - User folders sensor with folder details in attributes
 - Buttons to refresh data for each API endpoint